 Do NOT talk about your bowel movements.

 Everyone shits.
 It’s a fact of life.
-Most people, however, have the good taste to keep their faecal history to themselves.
-If I had a dollar for every time I’ve heard a grown-ass man tell a “joke” about shitting himself, I’d be knee-deep in fibre supplements.
+Most people, however, have the good taste to keep their fecal history to themselves.
+If I had a dollar for every time I’ve heard a grown-ass man tell a “joke” about shitting himself, I’d be knee-deep in fiber supplements.

 Do NOT bother going to therapy.